Otago and Southland

 Day 43 - 12th March - Queenstown to Dunedin

 Since the weather made it an indoor day I had a look round the Cadburys chocolate factory.
 It was an entertaining tour and the smell was so wonderful I wanted to move into an apartment just across the road from it.
-Although they didn't have any Oompa Loompas, edible trees or swimming pools full of melted chocolate it was still interesting to learn about the mixing and refining process and to watch the machines churn out endless rows of chocolate bars.
-They also had a chocolate waterfall which I thought was just bloody marvellous.
+Although they didn't have any Oompa Loompas, edible trees or swimming pools full of melted chocolate it was still interesting to learn about the mixing and r

 The prices of in the factory shop were so absurdly low that I would have bought a years supply of chocolate if I could fit it into my luggage.
 Alas there wasn't much room but I still left with plenty.
 I'll have to make sure that I pace myself if they're going to last the rest of my time here.